GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/index.md

     Docker deployments are not currently supported!

 !!!
 Warning
     Gluu must be deployed on a server or VM with a static IP Address.
+The static IP address should resolve to a computer hostname which can be achieved by adding an entry to the DNS server or in `/etc/hosts`.

 ## Supported Operating Systems